 That is why we have written this complete guide on how you can explore Tung Lung Chau, conquer the long hike and enjoy the island’s best attractions!

-Why Visit Tung Lung Chau (Tung Lung Island)?
+Why Visit Tung Lung Chau (Tung Lung Islands)?

 Characterized by epic geological formations, historical landmarks, breathtaking views and an arduous hiking trail, Tung Lung Chau is one of the best places to visit in Hong Kong if you want to escape the urban concrete jungle.
 Because the island is mostly uninhabited, its natural beauty remains unspoiled.